top of page

 • Environmental Influences: Limited exposure to early number play or poor instruction can make dyscalculia harder to detect and support.

 💡Remember: dyscalculia is not the result of laziness or lack of effort.
-It is a real, brain-based learning disorder recognized in the DSM-5.
+It is a real, brain-based learning disorder.

 How Is Dyscalculia Diagnosed?